systemd-cron/systemd-cron/README.md

 (the default settings are a common ground between what is seen on current Arch/Debian/Gentoo packaging)

-Alternatively you can also generate individual .timer/.service for all the jobs in /etc/cron.{hourly,daily,weekly,monthly,...}:
+Alternatively you can also generate static .timer/.service to serialize the jobs in /etc/cron.{hourly,daily,weekly,monthly,...} through run-parts:

-    $ ./configure --enable-runparts=no
+    $ ./configure --enable-runparts=yes

 `part2timer` and `crond2timer` are in the format